SyntaxError: missing variable name

 SyntaxError: missing variable name (Firefox) SyntaxError: Unexpected token = (Chrome)

-- Check to ensure the previous lines / declaration does not end with a comma instead of a semi-colon.
+When declaring multiple variables at the same time, make sure that the previous lines/declaration does not end with a comma instead of a semi-colon.

 var = "foo";